 ERM teams have developed strategic plans to mitigate the risks identified.
 While many of the risks involve proprietary information, we can share information on those that have been reported in our Annual Report, along with certain steps we have taken in response.

 As disclosed in our Annual Report, we are aware of the following risks to our business:

 Risks Due to Climate Change

-Hormel Foods owns several hog-raising facilities.
+Hormel Foods owns a number of live production facilities, which support our manufacturing operations.
 The output of these operations is affected by the cost and supply of feed grains, which ﬂuctuate due to climate conditions, production forecasts and supply and demand conditions at local, regional, national and worldwide levels.